maxnovais/twepy/README.md

+# TWEPY
-# TWEPY - Twitter & Elasticsearch in Python
+##Twitter & Elasticsearch in Python
-Twitter &amp; Elasticsearch interface in Python
+Twitter & Elasticsearch interface in Python

-# How to Use
+## How to Use

 ### Create virtualenv
 Create and run Python3 Virtualenv: